Image from the Holtermann Collection, Mitchell Library, State Library of New South Wales

 • Community participation: Participants skills development workshops over four weekends.

-Late 2024:
+Nov/Dec 2024:

 • Proof of concept: Intensive work on all aspects of the final script, design, videography, music and production with all cast and creatives in the Cobargo Showground Pavilion